RMS St Helena (1989): Characteristics

 The new RMS St Helena, the last ship built in Aberdeen, was launched by Hall, Russell & Company in 1989.
 St Helena was a British registered Class 1 passenger/cargo ship, and operated with 56 officers and crew.
 St Helena was equipped to carry a wide range of cargo, including liquids, to meet the needs of the population of Saint Helena.
 She also had berths for 155 passengers and associated facilities including a swimming pool, shop, and lounges.
 She also had well-equipped medical facilities and an on-board doctor.
 The ship's capacity was extended in 2012 by the addition of 24 extra cabin berths, and a new gym was installed.

 Some sources state that she had the nickname "Betty Blue Bucket".

-AW Ship Management had a package deal where passengers could travel in one direction on the RMS and in the other by taking British Royal Air Force flights to or from RAF Ascension Island and RAF Brize Norton in Brize Norton, England.
+AW Ship Management had a package deal where passengers could travel in one direction on the RMS and in the other by taking Royal Air Force flights to or from RAF Ascension Island and RAF Brize Norton in Brize Norton, England.

 By the 2010s many construction workers building the airport and South African tourists were passengers.
 The shipboard culture had been inherited from previous Union Castle lines although formality became relaxed in response to changes in the customer base.

 When she converted to a vessel-based armoury in May 2018, a rigid inflatable boat davit was fitted on the port side, and additional bunks installed, taking the capacity to 30 crew and 250 passengers.